zama-ai/concrete-core/concrete-core/docs/backends/backend_cuda.md

 It also implements a Cuda accelerated version of the keyswitch over single LWE inputs, or vectors of inputs.
 Finally, it implements the bootstrap over single LWE inputs or vectors of inputs, relying on a Cuda kernel that accelerates the whole bootstrap (or a whole set of bootstraps).
-This kernel relies on an in-house negacyclic FFT and iFFT implementations for the Fourier transformations.
+This kernel relies on an in-house negacyclic FFT and inverse FFT implementations for the Fourier transformations.
 This bootstrap implementation performs best for small amounts of bootstraps at once, and is actually limited in the number of bootstraps it can handle at once.
 Each bootstrap is executed using several Cuda blocks, and synchronization between blocks is performed using the cooperative groups feature of Cuda.
 It is best suited to the computation of the bootstrap over 1 to about 10 input ciphertexts (we refer to it as the Low Latency Bootstrap).